 Specific Standards for Clinical/Lab/Simulation

-- Adheres to clinical practices, principles, and standards. - Reports clinical findings to preceptor and registered assigned to patient in a timely manner - Engages in safe nursing practice.

-- Practices within the scope of the graduate student nurse role. - Follows chain-of-command appropriately.
+- Adheres to clinical practices, principles, and standards. - Reports clinical findings to preceptor in a timely manner. - Engages in safe nursing practice. - Practices within the scope of the student nurse practitioner role. - Follows chain-of-command appropriately.